docsforadobe/premiere-plugin-guide/docs/transmitters/transmitter-basics.rst

 Driving Transmitters from Other Plug-ins
 ================================================================================

 Transmitters can be driven by many areas of the Premiere Pro interface.
 Currently, they are called to show frames from the Program Monitor and Source Monitor.
-But other types of plug-ins can use the :ref:`transmitters/suites.transmit-invocation-suite` to push frames to transmitters.
+But other types of plugins can use the :ref:`transmitters/suites.transmit-invocation-suite` to push frames to transmitters.
 For example, an effect or titler with a modal setup dialog could push frames to the output.

 ----